-short interest data.
-Then, we translate this measure of phantom ETF shares to phantom underlying shares ("Phantom Shares") using portfolio holdings data for the ETF.
-With this measure of phantom ownership of the underlying securities in hand, we examine the impact on corporate voting outcomes on a sample of voting records from 6,556 different US public companies by 1,150 ETFs over 2004-2018.
-On average, phantom shares are 14% of total ETF ownership of underlying shares in our sample (0.6% out of 4.1%).7 Focusing on firms in Russell 2000, the percentage of phantom shares rises to 19% of total ETF ownership of underlying shares (0.9% out of 4.7%).8 Consistent with our notion that phantom ETF shares translate to phantom shares that are not voted, in our baseline analyses, we find that increases in phantom shares around the voting record dates are associated with a decrease in voting, both for and against, and an increase in broker non-votes for the underlying securities, at the corresponding shareholder meetings.
+shares in our sample (0.6% out of 4.1%).
+Focusing on small-cap firms such as those in the Russell 2000, the percentage of phantom shares rises to 21% of total ETF ownership of underlying shares (0.9% out of 4.2%).

+The distribution of phantom shares is positively skewed.7 Considering more broadly the full sample of investable securities, more than a third of the stocks in the Russell 3000 have phantom shares greater than 1% of shares outstanding, as shown in Figure 2.
+Consistent with our notion that phantom ETF shares translate to phantom shares that are not voted, in our baseline analyses, we find that increases in phantom shares around the voting record dates are associated with a decrease in voting (both for and against), and an increase in broker non-votes for the underlying securities, at the corresponding shareholder meetings.
 In other words, an increase in phantom shares is effectively associated with an increase in sidelined votes of the underlying.

-To ensure our analysis is not driven by potentially endogenous factors, such as a dual trend in ETF ownership and voting patterns over time, we exploit two regulatory changes that affected uninstructed (or discretionary) broker votes.
+To ensure our analysis is not driven by potentially endogenous factors, such as a dual trend in ETF ownership and voting patterns over time, we exploit two regulatory changes that affected uninstructed (or discretionary) broker voting.
 Before 2010, the Securities and Exchange Commission (SEC) allowed brokers to vote shares "without voting instructions from the beneficial owner" on uncontested elections of directors, which were deemed "routine" matters in shareholder meetings.
-This rule changed formally on January 1st, 2010, making such election of directors "nonroutine", so that brokers would not be able to vote without instructions from the investors.9 Repeating our main test on a sample of only director elections, and accounting for the change in policy, we find a strong positive relationship between phantom shares and broker non-votes, once brokers were no longer allowed discretion in voting such shares.
-However, before 2010 we find no relationship between phantom shares and broker non-votes, suggesting that brokers widely voted such shares in director elections.
-We repeat this test around a similar 2012 rule change that further narrowed the definition of routine matters and find similar results.10 These findings corroborate the effect of phantom shares on sidelined votes, and address potential endogeneity concerns, using a setting with a plausibly exogenous regulatory change.
+This rule changed formally on January 1st, 2010, making such election of directors "non-routine", so that brokers would not be able to vote without instructions from the investors.8 Repeating our main test on a sample of only director elections, and accounting for the change in policy, we find a strong positive relationship between phantom shares and broker non-votes, once brokers were no longer allowed discretion in voting such shares.
+However, before 2010 we find no relationship between phantom shares and broker non-votes, suggesting that brokers widely voted these sidelined shares in director elections.
+We repeat this test around a similar 2012 rule change that further narrowed the definition of routine matters and find similar results.9 These findings corroborate the effect of phantom shares on sidelined votes, and address potential endogeneity concerns, using a setting with a plausibly exogenous regulatory change.

 7 Phantom shares have a standard deviation of 0.75% in our sample.
-This high standard deviation relative to the mean suggests important heterogeneous variation that manifests itself in the economically significant real effects of phantom shares that we explore later in the paper.
+This high standard deviation relative to the mean suggests important heterogeneous variation that manifests itself in the economically significant real effects of phantom shares on corporate voting and governance/performance that we explore later in the paper in Section 3.